 There have been some reports on this one.
 You may face some people telling you that they want to practice English with you and go to a café or a tea house.
 Then, they will disappear and you’re left with the bill.

 This one is a bit irregular.
 If you see a roll of money on the ground, don’t pick it up.
 Some scam artists put them on the ground and when someone picks them up, then the scam artist would approach and ask you to share the money.
 They usually ask for money from your wallet or purse and then you will understand that the money roll that you picked is counterfeit and doesn’t worth anything.

-Like most of the countries on the planet, there are beggars in China too, especially in larger cities.
+Like most of countries on the planet, there are beggars in China too, especially in larger cities.
 Keep in mind that it’s your choice to give them money or not and in most cases, you should not feel threatened but if something happens immediately report it to the police.
-Have some change to give them and remember, not all beggars are telling the truth about their bad fortune.
+Have some chance to give them and remember, not all beggars are telling the truth about their bad fortune.

 A common story about begging is that the person asks for some cash to go back home.
 There are also some little girls who sell flowers.
 They are professional and persistent and if they get near you, it will be difficult to get away until you buy something from them.
 Cripples beggars in strategic locations are another way of begging through your compassion, just remember it’s your choice whether to donate them or not.